The vision of the IDEA secondary program is for every student at IDEA to graduate from high school ready to succeed in college.

 You can see specific colleges’ guidelines on accepting AP scores for credit and placement by searching our AP Credit Policy database.
 This resource shows how many credits your AP scores will earn you and which courses you may be able to place out of at your future college.

 If you know which major you want to pursue in college, taking an AP course related to that major and earning a qualifying score on the AP exam can help you gain advanced placement out of introductory courses.
-As a result, you can possibly place out of crowded required courses, and move directly into upper-level classes where you can focus on topics that interest you the most.
+As a result, you can place out of crowded required courses, and move directly into upper-level classes where you can focus on topics that interest you the most.

 Even if you take an AP exam unrelated to your major—or if you’re not sure what you want to major in—AP courses can often help you place out of your colleges’ general education requirements.
 With this additional time on your class schedule, you can earn a minor or even a second major, take exciting electives, or pursue additional topics of interest.